Tanchangya people: Traditions

-Funeral culture

 Upon the death of an individual, the body is bathed and covered with a white cloth.
 People pray for the departed soul in the presence of monks.
-The eldest son or a close relative of the deceased then shift the body to the funeral pyre.
+The eldest son or a close relative of the deceased then shifts the body to the funeral pyre.
 The next day, they collect the burnt bones in a pot and cover it with a piece of cloth.
 Then they throw the burnt bones into a river.

-Inheritance

 The male children of a deceased Tanchangya father divide the property equally among themselves.
 The daughters cannot claim any share of the property except when they have no brothers.
 If the deceased father has no children, an adopted son inherits all the property.
 If a wife is separated when she is pregnant and if she gives birth to a male child, he will inherit her ex-husband's property.
 If someone dies as a bachelor or without any children, his property will go to his brothers.